Yanchep line: Planning

 Much of the Mitchell Freeway was designed with provisions for a public transport corridor in its median strip.
 However, a 5 km section between Loftus Street in Leederville and Hutton Street in Osborne Park was not.
 This section was built as a single carriageway with a dividing barrier.
 On that section, a second carriageway, which now carries the freeway's northbound lanes, was planned to be constructed.
 Additional bridges would be built across Vincent Street, Powis Street, and Scarborough Beach Road for the new carriageway and the railway.
-Twelve other road bridges and nine pedestrian bridges needed minor modifications so that there was enough clearance for the overhead wires, and four bridges over the railway in Joondalup needed to be constructed.
+Twelve other road bridges and nine pedestrian bridges needed minor modifications to ensure sufficient clearance for the overhead wires, and four bridges over the railway in Joondalup needed to be constructed.
 New stowage tracks at Claisebrook depot would be required, and trains would also be stored at Whitfords station temporarily and at Currambine station.